KariAndreah/pokedex/README.md

 -If input is empty, above and stats stay on logo.
 Up and down stay on logo.
 -If the user goes too low, go back to logo.

+Day 7 note:
+Changed so that if you hit up the pokedex goes to pokemon #1.